BigBIueWhale/openwebui_config/README.md

       | `Vision`         |  Off                                                          |
       | `Citations`      |  Off                                                          |

+      The additional context is to accomodate the thinking.

-7. Set the following settings for `qwen3:32b`:
+8. Set the following settings for `qwen3:32b`:

       | Parameter        | Value                                               |
       | :--------------- | :-------------------------------------------------- |